 1. Get Organized

-To complete the FAFSA, you will need information from your prior year federal tax return.
-Gather your income information from the prior year including federal tax returns; W2s from each job worked; unemployment; child support (received and paid); non-taxed income, etc. Asset information is used as of the date the FAFSA is filed.
-If you are a dependent student, (under the age of 24, single, no dependents, not a veteran) you will also need your parents' federal tax returns, W2s, income and asset information.
+To complete the FAFSA you will need information from your 2018 federal tax return.
+This includes federal tax returns 1040, 1040A, or 1040EZ; W-2s from each job worked in 2018; unemployment, child support, etc. If you are a dependent student, (under the age of 24, single, no dependents, not a veteran) you will also need your parents’ 2018 federal tax returns and income information.

 4. Submit Your FAFSA

-Electronically sign the FAFSA application with your FSA ID.
-Parents will also need to sign if the student is considered dependent.
-Submit the application by selecting “SUBMIT My FAFSA Now.”
 You should then see a page confirming that your application has been received.
-Print or save the confirmation for your records.
+Print or save the confirmation page for your records.

 5. Review your Student Aid Report (SAR)

-You’ll receive the SAR electronically to the e-mail address you provided when you completed the FAFSA.
-Review the SAR carefully and verify that the information is correct.
-If you see incorrect information, make corrections on your FAFSA by clicking HERE .
+You’ll receive the SAR via e-mail once you complete the FAFSA.
+Review the SAR carefully and verify the information is correct.
+If you see incorrect information, make corrections on your FAFSA by returning to www.fafsa.ed.gov.
 Keep the SAR for your records.
 A corrected SAR will be issued when changes are made.
-The Nicolet College Financial Aid Office will receive your SAR information electronically from the U.S. Department of Education.
+The Nicolet Financial Aid office will receive your information electronically from the U.S. Department of Education.